Skip to main content

 • Better understand the gaps that may appear

-• Figure out areas they need to optimize to boost business performance
+• Figure out which areas to optimize to boost business performance

 • Determine how to align processes and departments during an acquisition or merger

-• Examine the results of future changes within an organization
+• Examine the likely results of future changes within an organization

-The sevens in this process refer to two groups of essential interrelated parts of an organization: Hard and soft elements.
+The sevens refer to two groups of essential, interrelated parts of an organization: hard and soft elements.

 The hard elements are tangible and controllable.
-It includes things like strategy, organizational structure, and daily task systems.
+They include things like strategy, organizational structure, and daily task systems.

-In comparison, softer elements are intangible, uncontrollable elements.
-They include things like staffing, employee skills, company leadership style, and shared organizational values.
+The soft elements are intangible and harder to control.
+They include staffing, employee skills, company leadership style, and shared organizational values.

 Nadler-Tushman Congruence Model

-This model identifies gaps based on the principle that an entity's performance results from four elements:
+This model identifies gaps based on the principle that an organization’s performance results from four elements:

 • People